-This page gives you lots of ideas and information on promotional and support available as well as a range of marketing assets (images, videos, hashtags, weblinks, etc) that are free for you to use over the festive period to help promote your and other businesses in the town
+This page gives you lots of ideas and information on the promotion and support available, as well as a range of marketing assets (images, videos, hashtags, weblinks, etc) that are free for you to use over the festive period to help promote your business and others in the town.

 Here are 10 ways you can get involved:

 1. Download the Christmas Campaign assets and use them in your own activity

 The Christmas in Chesterfield imagery is available for use by local businesses across their activity.
 There are a number of themes and assets, so there should be something that will work for your business.
 What’s even better is we have prepared them in all the right formats for the different social media channels so no editing required:

 This set of graphics is designed for those messages of support for all businesses across the town.
 It is important that as well as shopping local or eating out, we look to trade local too and keep money in the local economy.